Aliases for CCT4 Gene

 GeneCards Summary for CCT4 Gene

 CCT4 (Chaperonin Containing TCP1 Subunit 4) is a Protein Coding gene.
 Diseases associated with CCT4 include Sensory Peripheral Neuropathy and Hereditary Sensory Neuropathy.
-Among its related pathways are Chaperonin-mediated protein folding and Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding.
+Among its related pathways are Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding and Metabolism of proteins.
 Gene Ontology (GO) annotations related to this gene include unfolded protein binding.
 An important paralog of this gene is CCT5.

 UniProtKB/Swiss-Prot Summary for CCT4 Gene

 Component of the chaperonin-containing T-complex (TRiC), a molecular chaperone complex that assists the folding of proteins upon ATP hydrolysis (PubMed:25467444).
 The TRiC complex mediates the folding of WRAP53/TCAB1, thereby regulating telomere maintenance (PubMed:25467444).
 As part of the TRiC complex may play a role in the assembly of BBSome, a complex involved in ciliogenesis regulating transports vesicles to the cilia (PubMed:20080638).
 The TRiC complex plays a role in the folding of actin and tubulin (Probable).